-Membership: The committee shall consist of not less than five governors.
-Member ship shall include the
+Membership: The committee shall consist of not less than four governors.
+Membership should

-Meetings: Once per term, or more frequently if deemed necessary by the majority of members.
+Meetings: At least once per term and more frequently if deemed necessary by the Chair or by

 Chair: Non-employee to be elected by the full governing body.

-decisions made, actions to be taken and/or recommendations for consideration.
+record decisions made, actions to be taken and/or recommendations for

-- to oversee the strategic framework, established by the governing body, within which the head-teacher and staff run the school and to focus on standards and school improvement as defined in Manual of Internal Financial Procedures (MoIFP)
+- to oversee the strategic framework, established by the governing body, within which the Headteacher and staff run the school and to focus on standards and school improvement as defined in Manual of Internal Financial Procedures (MoIFP)

 - to contribute, in collaboration with the head and staff, to establishing, monitoring and evaluating sections of the School Improvement Plan relating to the leadership, finance, staffing and management of the school

-- to keep relevant sections of the Self-Evaluation Summary document under review and update as necessary
+- to keep relevant sections of the Self-Evaluation Document under review and update as necessary

-- to establish, monitor the impact of, and review the all the school's plans policies and procedures relating to staffing, finance (including the letting of the premises), leadership and management
+- to establish, monitor the impact of, and review all the school's plans, policies and procedures relating to staffing, finance, leadership & management (full list and cycle in appendix A)

-- to draw up the annual budget for approval of the full governing body and submission to the LA in line with statutory guidance and timescales.
+- to draw up the annual budget for approval by the full governing body and submission to the LA in line with statutory guidance and timescales.
 The FGB has delegated budget approval to the L&M Committee when this is required in order to meet statutory timescales.

 - to monitor and evaluate expenditure of all monies generated by the school including grants and unofficial funds to ensure that spending provides best value and is linked to the school's agreed priorities

-- to ensure that the Governing Body, Head-teacher and relevant staff are managing finance in accordance with the school's Scheme of Financial Delegation and Control and the Council's Standing Orders, Financial Regulations for Schools and the Schools Financial Regulations and Guidance
+- to ensure that the Governing Body, Headteacher and relevant staff are managing finance in accordance with the school's Scheme of Financial Delegation & Control and the Council's Standing Orders, Financial Regulations for Schools and the School Financial Regulations and Guidance

 - to appoint independent auditors to audit unofficial funds and submit audited accounts annually to the governing body for information